Although many people may opt for dental implants right away, others may postpone the decision, initially getting full dentures

 How Well Do My Dentures Fit?

-It’s a misconception that denture fit doesn't matter when you get dental implants, but it does.
+It’s a misconception that Does Denture Quality Matter with Dental Implants?, but it does.
 First of all, in many cases implant-supported dentures aren’t actually supported completely by implants.
 They are still partly supported by resting on your gums, so if you have poor dentures causing irritation and other problems.

 And even if you do get completely implant supported dentures, the poor fit remains and has to be passed on somewhere.
 The fit problem might cause your dentures to fit poorly together and wear out faster or even break.